leanprover-community/witt-vectors/index.md

 * [`src/data/padics/ring_homs.lean`](https://github.com/leanprover-community/mathlib/blob/witt-vectors-arxiv/src/data/padics/ring_homs.lean)
 * the contents of [`src/ring_theory/witt_vector/`](https://github.com/leanprover-community/mathlib/tree/witt-vectors-arxiv/src/ring_theory/witt_vector)

-Many other small contributions have already found their way into the main library, and are harder to point at.
+Other small contributions are scattered throughout the library, and are harder to point at.

-The file `witt_vector_preps.lean` inside `src/ring_theory/witt_vector/`
-contains many preliminary results that should be distributed into other files in the library.

-We will now explain how the other files correspond to the different subsections of the paper.
+We will now explain how these files correspond to the different subsections of the paper.

 ### Section 3